kpendolino/KC/content/post/pandas_dataframes.md

 ## Filtering Columns

 You can view data at a specific _location_ using the `df.loc()` method.
-The location identifier can be a simple column label or row index, a combination for labels and indices, or even logical operators on column labels or row values.
+The location identifier can be a simple column label or row index, a combination of labels and indices, or even logical operators on column labels, row indices, or cell values.

 **Example**
 ```python